dhmontgomery/r-data-for-beginners/r_for_beginners.md

 It took a few seconds to load because of the file's size, but this still happened far faster than Excel would have opened that same file.
 (Ignore that `stringsAsFactors` parameter there; it's important but isn't worth the time to [explain why](https://simplystatistics.org/2015/07/24/stringsasfactors-an-unauthorized-biography/).)

 In RStudio, we're now going to look at one of the panes we ignored earlier.
 In the upper-right, there's a pane called "Environment", and in it, you can see two items — the two variables we've defined, `my_value` and `speeding`.
-Click on `speeding` — and notice the upper-left panel change.
+Click on `speeding` — and notice a new panel appear on the top of the left side of the screen.
 You can preview your data there!

 (If you wanted to, you could also enter `speeding` into the console to see it there, like we did earlier for `my_value`.
-But **don't do this** — `my_value` was a single numnber, while `speeding` has 224,915 rows.
+But **don't do this** — `my_value` was a single number, while `speeding` has 224,915 rows.
 That's a lot of scrolling.)

 You can see our spreadsheet has seven columns: `datetime`, `violation_city`, `violation_county`, `actual_speed`, `posted_speed`, `age` and `violator_sex`.
 Scroll through the spreadsheet a little.